 Needless to say, she was subsequently kicked off the forum, and other members stopped listening to the AF nonsense.

 More recently, I was brought a foster dog by a rescue volunteer.
 The dog had been showing some fear aggression and no one had been successful in making any progress in the months that he had been with the rescue.
 The volunteer had been a client of mine with her own dogs, and seen success with similar issues, she had also been to the AF trainers that the rescue recommends, and seen no success.
 The rescue coordinator had already made it very clear that this dog was “running out of time.”
 (That means either he will be euthanized, or dumped on another rescue.)
-Several of the rescue’s volunteers had pleaded with the coordinator to let them bring the dog to me, because it is well known that I have a very high success rate working with aggression cases.
+Several of the rescue’s volunteers had pleaded with the coordinator to let them bring the dog to me, because it is well known that I have a very high success rate working with aggression cases (additionally, I was offering my help for free, and told the rescue that I did not need any credit nor did they need to tell anyone that I helped).
 “Out of the question,” they were told.
 Simply because I apply a Balanced Training Philosophy.
 In other words I apply both reward and consequence (beyond the removal of reward) to help create understanding.
 Yep, the rescue would rather give up on the dog, than send it to a trainer who doesn’t conform to their religion.
 Then, in subsequent emails, they blamed the volunteers.
 The very people who reached out to help this guy, took the blame for his failure.

 Over 50% of these dogs have histories of aggression to people and dogs.
 By enforcing rules and leadership, every one can be together peacefully.
 (At our Pack Socialization Class)